-The scripts are, in fact, placed them in the public domain under the Creative Commons license for doing so.
+The scripts are, in fact, in the public domain under the Creative Commons license for doing so.
 The links for the scripts take users to a GitHub page from which they can be downloaded, or, if you have a GitHub account yourself, you can fork the repo itself.
 Please feel free to do either.

 Finally, please note that a basic working installation of Python will let you perform Steps 1-3 above.
 If you are interested in looking at words in context and in examining other kinds of relationships between words, Step 4, then you are going to need to have the Natural Language Toolkit installed.
 It’s not difficult to do so.
 If you are using a Mac, I posted instructions last year.
 Instructions for getting Python installed on a Windows PC are available, with further instructions for the NLTK also available.
 I assume everyone else is running Linux or BSD and, really, you don’t need my help.
 (Please note that there are a variety of suggested ways of getting the NLTK installed on a Mac, but the MacPorts route is really the way to go.
 Trust me: I’ve gone some of the other ways.)

 Now we can start working with an actual text and looking at some actual numbers.
 Every time I do this with students I find it helpful to have a conversation about how these numbers won’t in and of themselves tell us much about the text, but the various features they reveal or the questions they lead us to ask are useful.
 These numbers can’t draw conclusions, that’s the job of the human analyst, but they can provoke inquiry.
 And, sometimes, they reveal dimensions of a text that maybe we would not have thought about without seeing it quantified.